kkwon1/APODViewerService/README.md

 The back-end service is responsible for serving the front-end app with APOD images, and eventually will allow users to search, like and save for images.
 It will also be communicating with the NASA API.

+## Firebase

+This service uses Firebase to authenticate users, which means to run this service properly you will need to set up your own firebase app [here](https://firebase.google.com/) and generate a private Admin SDK key (If you want to verify tokens from the front end).

 ## Docker

 This project can be run using Docker and Docker Compose.
 Type `docker-compose up` to start the mongodb and go service containers.